UKCloud/documentation/articles/portal/ptl-ref-portal-api.md

 Returns a list of VMotion events that occurred in the specified account over the last 12 hours.

+> [!NOTE]
+> This endpoint has been deprecated.
+It no longer returns any data and will be removed in a future Portal release.
+For additional information please log a Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.

 ### Request

 #### Request body